-Jordan Kovacs is in his seventh season on the Bengals' coaching staff and his second in the role of secondary/safeties coach.
+Jordan Kovacs is in his eighth season on the Bengals' coaching staff and his third in the role of secondary/safeties coach.
 He spent the 2019-21 seasons as a defensive quality control coach with a focus on linebackers, then served as assistant linebackers coach from '22-23.

-In 2024, his first season overseeing Cincinnati's safeties room, Kovacs led a group that contributed to eight total takeaways (six INTs and two FRs).
-He worked with offseason free agent acquisition Geno Stone, who led the team with four INTs (tied for 10th in NFL), including a stretch of three picks in three consecutive games in December.
-Kovacs also helped implement second-year pro Jordan Battle in the starting lineup for the final six games, a move that led to Battle totaling 33 tackles and an INT while the Bengals posted a 5-1 record to close out the regular season.
+In 2024, his first season overseeing the safeties room, Kovacs led a group that contributed to eight total takeaways (six INTs and two FRs).
+Stone, who joined the team as a free agent in the offseason, led the Bengals with four INTs (tied for 10th in NFL), which included a stretch of three consecutive games with a pick.

 Wilson and Pratt also paced the Bengals in tackles in 2022, with Wilson recording 123 and Pratt netting 99 — a career high for both players at the time.
 The pair helped Cincinnati rank sixth in the NFL in points allowed (20.1 per game) and seventh in rushing yards allowed (106.6).

-In 2021, Kovacs aided in Wilson and Pratt's ascendance as core members of a Bengals defense that ranked fifth leaguewide in rushing yards allowed (102.5 per game).
-Wilson led the team with 98 tackles and four INTs, then followed up with a NFL-leading 39 tackles in Cincinnati's postseason run to Super Bowl LVI.
+In 2021, Kovacs aided in Wilson and Pratt's development in a Bengals defense that ranked fifth leaguewide in rushing yards allowed (102.5).
+Wilson led the team with 98 tackles and four INTs, then followed up with an NFL-leading 39 tackles in Cincinnati's postseason run to Super Bowl LVI.
 Pratt posted 88 tackles in the regular season and had a game-sealing INT late in the Wild Card Playoff win over Las Vegas.

-In 2020, Kovacs worked with a young LB group that featured three rookie draft picks.
-The room contributed to the Bengals holding opposing QBs to just a 62.8 completion percentage, sixth-best in the NFL.
+In 2020, Kovacs worked with a young LB corps that featured three rookie draft picks.
+The group helped the Bengals hold opposing QBs to just a 62.8 completion percentage, sixth-best in the NFL.

 In 2019, his first season on an NFL coaching staff, Kovacs helped key a substantial defensive turnaround, as Cincinnati allowed 84.1 fewer yards per game in the second half of the season compared to the first eight games.